getthemax/OpenXE-docker/README.md

 ./install.sh
 ```

-### important
+### Important

-***install.sh will create user www-data if not exists, the script should work on Debian based distros
+**install.sh checks if user/group nobody nogroup exists
-The image currently is based on debian bookwork, therefore the user www-data is needed due to the limits from bind mounts***
+The user/group nobody nogroup are nessessary, due to the limits from bind mounts**

+**Possible Erros:**
+no user
+create user nobody

+no group
+create group nogroup for Debian based Distros, nobody for RedHat based distros

+Run install.sh again

+### SSL

-SSL, i recommend Traefik or Nginx Proxy Manager, for Traefik use docker-compose-traefik.yaml, before you start adjust compose file according to your config
+i recommend Traefik or Nginx Proxy Manager, for Traefik use docker-compose-traefik.yaml, before you start adjust compose file according to your config

-This git uses [Bind mounts](https://docs.docker.com/engine/storage/bind-mounts/), the OpenXE "app" folder is mounted into the container, for better maintenance

-### Traefik

-For traefik use docker-compose-traefik.yaml and adapt it according to your needs